50shades0fGraei/Codemap/README.md

 We could also use a graphical representation of the ANU symbol to provide visual feedback on the current direction and movement.

-# Next Steps

-1. _Refine the Navigation System_: We can refine the navigation system by deciding on the specific keyboard inputs or commands to use for each direction.
-2. _Implement the Graphical Representation_: We can implement a graphical representation of the ANU symbol to provide visual feedback on the current direction and movement.
-3. _Integrate the Navigation System with the Multidimensional Structure_: We can integrate the navigation system with the multidimensional structure, allowing users to navigate and interact with the structure in a more intuitive and immersive way.

 How do these next steps sound?A 3D compass is a great analogy for the navigation system we're designing.
 Just like a compass provides direction and orientation in the physical world, our 3D compass will provide direction and orientation within the multidimensional structure.